Wednesday, 21 September 2011 17:14

-All FAI Rotorcraft international championships, competitions and record activities are conducted under the direction of the FAI Rotocraft Commission (CIG).
+All FAI Rotorcraft international championships, competitions and record activities are conducted under the direction of the FAI Rotorcraft Commission (CIG).

-The FAI Rotocraft Commission meets once a year at an annual meeting to discuss and work on the development of sport parachuting, rules changes and sporting events (decision on venues for future events, appointment of organising committees, etc.).
+The FAI Rotorcraft Commission meets once a year at an annual meeting to discuss and work on the development of rotorcraft competition and records, rules changes and sporting events (decision on venues for future events, appointment of organising committees, etc.).

 Each FAI Member Country may appoint a Delegate with the right to vote at the Plenary Meeting.

-Between annual meetings, the FAI Rotocraft Commission is run by the Bureau, which consists of the President, two Vice Presidents, the Treasurer and two Secretaries.
+Between annual meetings, the FAI Rotorcraft Commission is run by the Bureau, which consists of the President, two Vice Presidents, the Treasurer and one Secretary.

-The Bureau is elected during the annual meeting of the FAI Rotocraft Commission.
+The Bureau is elected during the annual meeting of the FAI Rotorcraft Commission.

-Each FAI Member Country can appoint a Delegate to the FAI Rotocraft Commission and participate in the work of the commission.
+Each FAI Member Country can appoint a Delegate to the FAI Rotorcraft Commission and participate in the work of the Commission.

-Subcommittees are set up by the FAI Rotocraft Commission.
+Subcommittees are set up by the FAI Rotorcraft Commission.
 They have specific terms of reference (TOR) for their work and responsibilities.
-These TOR are approved by the CIG Annual Meeting.
+These TOR's are approved by the CIG Annual Meeting.

-Working Groups are temporarily established by the FAI Rotocraft Commission to study and report on specific matters or proposals.
+Working Groups are temporarily established by the FAI Rotorcraft Commission to study and report on specific matters or proposals.

 Go to the Organisation page to get the list of all Bureau Members, Delegates, Subcommittees and Working Groups.